 Have you spotted interesting wildlife along the MRG?
 Taken photos?
-Some of us have seen herons, pileated woodpeckers, kingfishers, cormorants . . . others have seen woodchucks, beavers, foxes, and even an occasional bear.
+Some of us have seen herons, pileated woodpeckers, kingfishers, mergansers . . . others have seen woodchucks, beavers, deer, foxes, snapping turtles, and even an occasional bear.
 We’d love for you to share your photos and stories of wildlife spotted on the MRG.
-You can submit photos to Lebanon’s Online Photo Gallery.
+You can submit photos and stories to mcgovern.patricia(at)gmail.com

 “I’ve seen this fox and other members of its family many times, on and around the Greenway close to Slayton Hill, usually in the morning on my commute to work.
 The family had several kits this year and I first saw them cross the trail when they were very small.
 Just a few weeks later they had grown much bigger.”